 Alcohol in pregnancy; Alcohol-related birth defects; Fetal alcohol effects; FAS; Fetal alcohol spectrum disorders; Alcohol abuse - fetal alcohol; Alcoholism - fetal alcohol

 Using alcohol during pregnancy can cause the same risks as using alcohol in general.
 But it poses extra risks to the unborn baby.
 When a pregnant woman drinks alcohol, it easily passes across the placenta to the fetus.
-Because of this, drinking alcohol can harm the baby's development.
+Because of this, drinking alcohol can harm the unborn baby.

 There is no "safe" level of alcohol use during pregnancy.
 Larger amounts of alcohol appear to increase the problems.
 Binge drinking is more harmful than drinking small amounts of alcohol.

 Timing of alcohol use during pregnancy is also important.
 Drinking alcohol is likely most harmful during the first 3 months of pregnancy.
 But drinking alcohol any time during pregnancy can be harmful.

 A baby with FAS may have the following symptoms:

 - Poor growth while the baby is in the womb and after birth

 - Decreased muscle tone and poor coordination

 - Delayed developmental milestones